 However, it seems that this is a very specific order of operations that might allow simple applications with basic operating system access to access the kernel of the processor and view information that should be particularly secure And is available only for applications at the maximum access level.
 Designated malware can exploit this principle to gain access to user passwords, access data, and payment information without being aware that something is wrong.

-The wave of rumors generated by the original report led to a lot of confusion, fear and anger among users, and required Intel to provide Official response Even before distributing the repairs to the various operating systems extensively and removing the embargo information about the problem itself - in its official publication, the chipmaker stated that it is working closely with its partners to repair the damage, which it defines as not exclusive to its products but is a defect in the way it is designed and built at all The modern processors, including those from home I HAVE D And even those based on the E-ARM And not on x86-64, ostensibly.
+The wave of rumors generated by the original report led to a lot of confusion, fear and anger among users, and required Intel to provide Official response Even before the repairs were widely distributed to the various operating systems and the embargo was removed, information about the problem itself - in its official publication, the chipmaker stated that it is working hard with its partners to repair the defect, which it defines as not exclusive to its products.
+Modern processors, including those from home AMD And even those based on the E-ARM And not on x86-64, ostensibly.

-The company promised to provide more detailed information about a breach once it opens and unleashes it through dedicated software updates to reduce the potential scope of consumer data - but made it clear that it is not an ability to inject new information, modify or delete it from the system kernel, but read its contents.
+The company promised to provide more detailed information about the breach as soon as it was opened and blocked through dedicated software updates, in order to reduce the potential risk to consumers - but clarified that this is not the ability to inject new information, change or delete it from the system kernel.

-There is Signaling On the part of I HAVE D Its products are not exposed to the breach in question and to the performance that may result from its handling - while the company's factors ARM They keep silent, it seems, hoping that they will not be dragged into the whole mess.
+There is Signaling On the part of AMD Its products are not exposed to the loophole in question and the performance impairment that may result from its handling - while the company's factors ARM They keep silent, it seems, hoping that they will not be dragged into the whole mess.

 Injury of up to 30 percent in performance?